sergiotabanelli/proxysql/README.md

 ## Status

->NOTE: This PATCH is in early development stage, if You find bugs or have any question open issue on github
+>NOTE: This PATCH is in early development stage, if You find bugs or have any question open issue on github.
+Right now the `active` field of `memcached_hostgroups` table has no effect and memcached hostgroups can be changed runtime not safely, that is: change it, save to disk and restart ProxySQL